 Sales enablement refers to the training, tools, content management, and resources provided to the sales team to help them successfully close more deals.
 The ultimate goal of sales enablement is to equip sales reps for every conversation to help them build strong relationships with prospects and ultimately close more deals.

 While sales enablement is really an ecosystem of work that involves sales, marketing, and operations working together, technology is a critical part of getting sales enablement right.
-Marketing and operations provide case studies, documentation, and other resources that the sales team needs, and a sales enablement platform makes it easy to access those resources and track how reps are engaging with them.
+Marketing and operations provide case studies, documentation, and other resources that the sales team needs, and a data driven sales enablement platform makes it easy to access those resources and track how reps are engaging with them.

 When sales, marketing, and operations work together in this way, reps can onboard more quickly, upskill in key areas, and spend more time selling.
 But this requires a platform that not only delivers content to your sales reps, but also supports the larger goal of sales readiness.

 When done well, the benefits of sales enablement speak for themselves:

 - Companies with a focus on sales enablement see overall sales training effectiveness 29% higher than those without.

 - Of companies with established sales enablement functions, 59% surpassed revenue targets, and 72% of those exceeded them by 25% or more.